X

 4. Submit the required test scores for your academic programs.
 Entrance exam tests (such as the GRE, GMAT) may be required by some programs.
 Check your program to determine which test scores, if any, are required.
 If your program requires test scores, upload a test taker score report at the time of application submission.
 Failure to submit your score report will result in a delay in processing your application.

-5. Although admission decisions can be made on the basis of unofficial test scores, you will need to make scores available to us for verification or have them sent to us via the testing agency by the 14th day of your first semester.
+5. Although admission decisions can be made on the basis of unofficial test scores, if you are accepted you will need to make scores available to us for verification or have them sent to us via the testing agency by the end of the second week of classes of your first semester.
 Failure to do so will result in registration hold being placed on your account.

 6. Language Proficiency Test Scores